How to draw sunflowers.

-- Stalk: The size and height of the sunflower stalk varies between species, but the stems are generally thick, rough, and hairy.
+- Stalk: The size and height of the sunflower stalk varies between species, but the stems are generally thick, rough and hairy.
 These stalks must support the heavy flower heads, so they’re often dense and strong.

-- Leaves: Most sunflower leaves are broad, heart-shaped, and slightly sticky to the touch.
+- Leaves: Most sunflower leaves are broad, heart-shaped and slightly sticky to the touch.
 The edges are often coarsely toothed and end in a point.

 A simple step-by-step drawing tutorial.

-Start at the center.
+Start at the centre.

 “The first thing I do is draw a circle in the middle.
 Don’t be too concerned about how messy the circle is at the beginning,” says Nugent.
-After you’ve drawn the main center of the sunflower, add a smaller circle within it.
-This will help you show the angle your sunflower is pointing.
+After you’ve drawn the main centre of the sunflower, add a smaller circle within it.
+This will help you to show the angle your sunflower is pointing.